The Archive

 Hero Wars: The 1,000 Ads That Don't Exist in the Game

-Hero Wars has run over a thousand distinct ad variants, most of them featuring gameplay that the actual game does not contain.
-It is possibly the most prolific campaign of advertising fiction in gaming history.
+Hero Wars has run over a thousand distinct ad variants, most featuring gameplay the real game doesn't contain — likely the most prolific ad fiction in gaming.